-Declaration of conformity by the management and by the Supervisory Board of Borussia Dortmund GmbH & Co.
-KGaA in accordance with § 161 AktG dated 20 September 2021
+DECLARATION OF CONFORMITY by the management and by the Supervisory Board of Borussia Dortmund GmbH & Co.
+KGaA in accordance with § 161 AktG dated 26 September 2022

-Re recommendation B.5: As in the past, the Executive Committee of Borussia Dortmund Geschäftsführungs-GmbH will continue to make decisions as to age limits for the Managing Directors of the general partner for upcoming (re-)appointments of Managing Directors, without generally stipulating an age limit to that extent.
+Re recommendation B.5 of the Code: As in the past, the Executive Committee of Borussia Dortmund Geschäftsführungs-GmbH will continue to make decisions as to age limits for the Managing Directors of the general partner for upcoming (re-)appointments of Managing Directors, without generally stipulating an age limit to that extent.
 It is not considered practicable to set any age limits.

-Re recommendation C.5, second half-sentence: This recommendation states that members of the management board of a listed company shall not accept the chairmanship of a supervisory board of a non-group listed company.
-Supervisory Board member Mr Christian Kullmann is the Chairman of the Executive Board of listed company Evonik Industries AG in Essen and will take up the position of Chairman of the Supervisory Board at our Company with effect from 25 September 2021 after having been elected at the meeting of the Supervisory Board on 20 September 2021.
+Re recommendation C.5, second half-sentence of the Code: This recommendation states that members of the management board of a listed company shall not accept the chairmanship of a supervisory board of a non-group listed company.
+Supervisory Board member Mr Christian Kullmann is the Chairman of the Executive Board of listed company Evonik Industries AG in Essen and has been the Chairman of the Supervisory Board of our Company since 25 September 2021.
 The Supervisory Board is convinced that Mr Kullmann has sufficient time available to discharge his duties, particularly given that he does hold any other positions covered by this recommendation.
-In addition, his considerable experience in corporate management, his deep understanding of business and his top-quality contacts, both in Germany and abroad, have made and will continue to make a key contribution to the effective work of the Supervisory Board, firstly as Deputy Chairman from August 2019 to date and going forward as Chairman.
+In addition, his considerable experience in corporate management, his deep understanding of business and his top-quality contacts, both in Germany and abroad, have made and will continue to make a key contribution to the effective work of the Supervisory Board.
 Following consideration, it is therefore considered reasonable to deviate from this recommendation.

-Re recommendation E.1 sentence 2: The Supervisory Board reserves the right to not comply with the recommendation that it report to the Annual General Meeting on conflicts of interest as they arise and how they are addressed.
-The principle of confidentiality of deliberations within the Supervisory Board (see § 116 sentence 2 AktG and principle 13 sentence 3) will generally take precedence.
+Re recommendation E.1 sentence 2 of the Code: The Supervisory Board reserves the right to not comply with the recommendation that it report to the Annual General Meeting on conflicts of interest as they arise and how they are addressed.
+The principle of confidentiality of deliberations within the Supervisory Board (see § 116 sentence 2 AktG and principle 13 sentence 3 of the Code) will generally take precedence.

 |On behalf of the Supervisory Board||On behalf of Borussia Dortmund Geschäftsführungs-GmbH|